jgiovanni/IndieWise_web/public/app/bower_components/angular-localforage/README.md

 ```
 npm install
+bower install
 ```

 Then start the tests with :

 ```
-npm test
+gulp karma
 ```

-It will launch Chrome and Firefox, edit karma.conf.js if you want to change something.
+It will launch Chrome and Firefox, edit the `karma` task in `gulpfile.js` if you want to change something.
 We could use more tests, see "contributing" below.

 ##Contributing